Callypig/Natsuno-Kanata-English-Patch/README.md

 English translation patch for the game [Natsuno-Kanata — Beyond the Summer.](https://store.steampowered.com/app/1684660/natsunokanata__beyond_the_summer/)  (Free version of the game), this patch is currently only available for the original version of the game, another version for unity is in work in progress.

-The patch contains only the translated prologue as a test, the other chapters will come in a few days.
+This patch contains only a few episodes translated, others chapters will come in a few days.

 Feedback is very welcome.
 The translation is still under review and may not be completely accurate for now.